docnetwork/api/chapters/04-users.md

 # Users

 A user object contains the following fields.
-They are read-only in all cases except when initially creating the user:
+They are read-only in all cases except when initially creating the user.
+It is not necessary to include the user's phone or mailing address.
+If not included, the user will be required to enter a valid address and phone number when they first access their user:

 - `email` **[READ-ONLY]** The user's email address
 - `givenName` **[READ-ONLY]** The user's given name
 - `familyName` **[READ-ONLY]** The user's family name
+- `phone` **[READ-ONLY]** The user's phone number
+- `location` **[READ-ONLY]** The user's mailing address

 ## Get a Profile's Users